Covid-19: New lockdown for Berlin's nightlife | DW | 07.10.2020

 Read more: German cities issue 35,000 in fines to rulebreakers

-The national health authority, the Robert Koch Institute, publishes a list of Covid-19 hotspots in Germany (rki.de info in English.)
-Four Berlin districts are in the first ten on Wednesday (7.10.): Neukölln, Friedrichshain, Mitte, and Tempelhof-Schöneberg.
+The national health authority, the Robert Koch Institute, publishes a list of Covid-19 hotspots in Germany (rki.de info in English) The RKI listed four Berlin districts in its top ten risk areas on Wednesday (7.10.): Neukölln, Friedrichshain, Mitte, and Tempelhof-Schöneberg.
 The institute's latest update reads: "The situation in the affected districts of Berlin is a result of diverse factors, including young people, international travelers and party-goers who contract the disease while out partying and then take these infections home with them to their co-residents or families."

 In terms of Berlin as a whole, the rate of infection has surpassed the peak of the first wave of the pandemic in March.
 The national parliament and government have been affected, too.
 After all, they are also located in Berlin-Mitte.